flare-foundation/attestation-client/docs/end-users/state-connector-usage.md

 The attestation proof consists of the following data:

 - `roundId` of the attestation request.
-- attestation response, which consists of the data about the result of the attestation request, in the form as described in the definition of each attestation type.
+- Attestation response, which consists of the data about the result of the attestation request, in the form as described in the definition of each attestation type.
 - Merkle proof.

-The data for assembling the proof should be obtained from an attestation provider's REST API as described above.
+The data for assembling the proof should be obtained from an attestation provider's [REST API as described above](#how-can-i-form-an-attestation-request).

-One should use the data obtained from the REST API to fill in the relevant struct object defined in [`here`](../../contracts/generated/interface/ISCProofVerifier.sol).
-Some Javascript/Typescript libraries like _web3.js_ and _ethers.js_ allow sending structs as JSON objects which are almost identical to the structure of the attestation response.
-Hence, one can use the attestation response JSON object and add the key `merkleProof`, a list of 32-byte hex hashes.
-Then relevant `chainId` (see [here](../../src/verification/sources/sources.ts)) and the assembled JSON object can be used in verification functions on the contract.
-For example, to verify the proof given a `assembled_proof_json`, for the `Payment` attestation type on Ripple blockchain (`chainId` is 3) the call `verifyPayment(3, assembled_proof_json)` will return `true`, if done on a deployed contract.
+Use the data obtained from the REST API to fill in the relevant struct object defined in [ISCProofVerifier.sol](../../contracts/generated/interface/ISCProofVerifier.sol).
+Some Javascript and Typescript libraries like `web3.js` and `ethers.js` allow sending structs as JSON objects.
+Hence, you can use the attestation response JSON object and add the key `merkleProof`, a list of 32-byte hex hashes.
+Then the relevant `chainId` (see [sources.ts](../../src/verification/sources/sources.ts)) and the assembled JSON object can be used in verification functions on the contract.
+For example, to verify the proof, given an `assembled_proof_json`, for the `Payment` attestation type on the Ripple blockchain (the Ripple `chainId` is 3), the call `verifyPayment(3, assembled_proof_json)` returns `true` if done on a deployed contract.

-## To which smart contract I can/should submit the attestation proof?
+## To which smart contract can or should I submit the attestation proof?

-This depends on the dApp that utilizes State Connector proofs in order to allow certain actions based on a successful proof.
+This depends on the dApp that utilizes the State Connector proofs to allow certain actions based on a successful proof.
 A generic implementation of verification functions is available here in [SCProofVerifierBase.sol](../../contracts/generated/contracts/SCProofVerifierBase.sol).

-An example of such contact deployed on Coston2 network is [here](https://coston2-explorer.flare.network/address/0xA8083d78B6ABC328b4d3B714F76F384eCC7147e1/read-contract#address-tabs).
-The verification functions (named `verify<attestation type name>(...)`) can be used to check the proofs.
+An example of such a contact deployed on Coston2 network is on the [Read Contract tab of SCProofVerifier](https://coston2-explorer.flare.network/address/0xA8083d78B6ABC328b4d3B714F76F384eCC7147e1/read-contract#address-tabs).
+Use the verification functions (named `verify<attestation type name>(...)`) to check the proofs.

 ## How can I implement a dApp that uses proofs for a State Connector system?

-To support all the currently available proofs and have verifier functions readily available one can develop a custom contract by inheriting [SCProofVerifier.sol](../../contracts/generated/contracts/SCProofVerifier.sol) and implement relevant methods that use the verification methods from the inherited [SCProofVerifierBase.sol](../../contracts/generated/contracts/SCProofVerifierBase.sol).
+To support all the currently available proofs and have verifier functions readily available, develop a custom contract by inheriting [SCProofVerifier.sol](../../contracts/generated/contracts/SCProofVerifier.sol) and implement relevant methods that use the verification methods from the inherited [SCProofVerifierBase.sol](../../contracts/generated/contracts/SCProofVerifierBase.sol).

 For easier understanding, see an [example attestation verification workflow](./verification-workflow.md).